AdobeDocs/media-analytics.en/help/implementation/media-collection-api/mc-api-ref/mc-api-event-types.md

 ## stateStart

-Signals the start of a playback session.
+Signals the start of player state tracking.

 For more information, see [Implementation and reporting](/help/use-cases/player-state-tracking/implementation-and-reporting.md).

 ## stateEnd

-Signals the end of a playback session.
+Signals the end of player state tracking.

 For more information, see [Implementation and reporting](/help/use-cases/player-state-tracking/implementation-and-reporting.md).